Silent Night (2023 film): Plot

-Saya becomes emotionally overwhelmed and leaves Brian, who plans to kill all the gang members involved in Taylor's death on Christmas Eve in 2022.
-Over the course of the next year, Brian engages in bodybuilding, familiarizing himself with deadly weaponry and self-defense training.
-At one point, Brian appears to attempt to visit Detective Dennis Vassel, who offered to help in his son's case.
-Brian instead uses this opportunity to gather information on Playa's gang and begins reconnaissance on them, collecting evidence that will help put them away.
-Saya attempts to contact Brian, expressing that she and his parents are worried about him, but he continues to ignore her text messages.
-Brian attacks and abducts a member of Playa's gang, threatening him in an attempt to provide written information on the gang's activity.

-The thug briefly manages to escape only for Brian to subdue him in a fight.
-Brian delivers the bound thug to Vassel's house, along with a Christmas card, containing his intent to kill Playa and his gang, and a thumb drive with the evidence he has collected, along with the thug's written contributions to his information.
+Ahead of Christmas Eve, Brian visits detective Dennis Vassel, who offered to help in his son's case, using the opportunity to gather information on Playa's gang and begins reconnaissance on them.
+Brian abducts a member of Playa's gang, threatening him to provide written information on the gang's activity.
+The thug tries to escape only for Brian to subdue him in a fight.
+Brian delivers the thug to Vassel's house, along with a Christmas card stating his intent to kill Playa and his gang, the written information provided by the thug, and a thumb drive with the evidence he has collected.
 He also sends two of the thug's amputated fingers to Playa, intimidating him.
-Brian spends the entire night of Christmas Eve 2022 killing the members of Playa's gang one by one, often interrupting their crimes in the process.
-After stealing a cell phone from a thug and using it to record a video of him being killed and sending it to Playa, the gang leader sends a group text for his soldiers to meet him at his place.
-Brian takes the opportunity to trap and kill them all there.

-After a massive gunfight and fistfight bloodbath as he fights his way to Playa, Brian finds himself confronted by Vassel.
-Initially pointing their guns at one another, both silently put them down and agree to work as a team to finish off Playa.
-Playa's drug-addicted girlfriend manages to get the drop on them, shooting them both, only for Brian to sneak around and hold her at gunpoint.
-She drops her gun and feigns surrender.
-When Brian hesitates to kill her, Playa's girlfriend unveils a hidden sidearm and attacks him with it.
-Brian manages to kill her and confronts Playa.
-In the shootout between them, Playa manages to get the upper hand and is about to fatally shoot Brian, but Vassel shoots Playa, allowing Brian to finish him off.
+Brian spends the night of Christmas Eve killing the members of Playa's gang one by one, often interrupting their crimes in the process.
+He uses the cell phone of the last gang member to send a video of him shooting the thug to Playa, who sends a group text for his soldiers to come to his apartment building.
+Brian fights his way to the Playa's penthouse, where he is confronted by Vassel, who silently agrees to work with Brian to finish off Playa.
+Playa's girlfriend shoots them both, wounding Vassel, but Brian manages to hold her at gunpoint; he hesitates to kill her until she attacks him with a hidden sidearm.
+Brian shoots her and confronts Playa, who gets the upper hand and is about to shoot Brian before Vassel shoots him, allowing Brian to finish him off.